 Maple Run Tour:

-The annual Maple Run Tour is a self-guided driving tour showcasing artisans, heritage buildings and locally made products during the maple season.
+The annual Maple Run Tour takes place the first weekend in April and is a self-guided driving tour showcasing artisans, heritage buildings and locally made products during the maple season.

 Lanark County Harvest Festival: